Ada-Developers-Academy/core-cs-fundamentals/hash-tables/using-hash-tables.md

 #### Iterative Solution

-While solving this problem, we may have considered an iterative solution to this that did not use a hash table.
+While solving this problem, we may have considered a solution to this that did not use a hash table.
 For example:

 ```python
 def get_missing_numbers_in_range(array, low, high):